Commercial and industrial (C&I) consumers of electricity are

 natural gas, is tied to oil prices by commercial contracts, which can change

 depending on global market conditions.
 The non-fuel cost is the cost of generating

 and delivering electricity to homes.

-average fuel oil price between April and June 2014 was used to set the tariff
+average natural gas price between April and June is used to set the

-swings in the fuel oil markets.
-For households, this means electricity tariffs
+the oil markets.
+For households, this means electricity tariffs that are

-is generated from imported natural gas, the prices of natural gas – which are
+electricity is generated from imported natural gas, the prices of natural gas are

 This part of the tariff reflects the cost